periperipatus/rcn_summer/Unix/Unix_Tutorial.md

 cut -f 4 cancer_genes.bed > genes.txt
 ```

-**Question 10:** Think back to our lesson yesterday, how might you achieve this in R?
+**Question 10:** Think back to your R knowledge, how might you subset out the 4th column in R?

 **On Your Own** Examine the first lines of the `genes.txt`, to confirm that the 4th column was extracted.